Vaccines are the most effective way to prevent infections like coronavirus (COVID-19).

 On this page you can sign up to be contacted about taking part in approved UK coronavirus vaccine studies.
-This means you'll be joining the COVID-19 vaccine research registry.
+This means you'll be joining the COVID-19 vaccine registry.

-What's involved in vaccine studies
+What's involved in taking part in a vaccine study?

-You'll need to visit the hospital, or other research site, a few times over 6 to 12 months.
+If you take part in a vaccine study you'll need to visit the hospital, or other research site, a few times over 6 to 12 months.